laite0/piximger/README.md

 # piximger
-A group of utilities to process file name of images downloaded from Pixiv in a ccustom format
+A group of utilities to process file name of images downloaded from Pixiv in a custom format